charlax/engineering-management/README.md

 - [FRICTION with Bob Sutton](https://art19.com/shows/friction-with-bob-sutton?page=3).
 This podcast does not have any new episode since 2017, but it has some really great content.
 Great conversations.
 Lots of stories.
     - Part organizational design.
 Part therapy.
 Organizational psychologist and Stanford Professor Bob Sutton is back to tackle friction, the phenomenon that frustrates employees, fatigues teams and causes organizations to flounder and fail.
+- [CTO Insights with Katerina Trajchevska](https://ctoinsights.adevait.com/).
+A great podcast on all things CTO—featuring thoughtful conversations with tech leaders like DHH (Basecamp), Kent Beck (Agile Manifesto), and more.

 ## My other lists